CoreumFoundation/CoreDEX-API/README.md

 ## Application documentation

 See the `README.md` files in the associated application folders.
-Do note the UI `README.md` where there is information on some javascript packages/files which take care of UI data management.
+Do note the UI `README.md` where there is information on some javascript packages/files that take care of UI data management.